30 Jun Post Traumatic Stress Disorder: Seeking Treatment

 Rosalind is experienced in supporting with people with PTSD

-Using evidence-based therapies with excellent outcomes, Rosalind works with the client and ideally, the family and/or important relationship contacts to maximise function and increase feelings of control and help minimise the severity of symptoms.
+Using evidence-based therapies with excellent outcomes, our team works with the client and ideally, the family and/or important relationship contacts to maximise function and increase feelings of control and help minimise the severity of symptoms.

-A Team approach is the best, and Rosalind has many years experience working very effectively with Psychiatrists and GP’s to support traumatised people and their families.
+A team approach is the best, and Southport Central Psychology has many years experience working very effectively with Psychiatrists and GPs to support traumatised people and their families.

-If you feel you are experiencing any of these symptoms don’t hesitate to contact Rosalind on (07) 55 911 411 or via email on the contact page.
+If you feel you are experiencing any of these symptoms don’t hesitate to contact us via the contact page.